fanf2/doh101/README.md

 The `dehydrated` configuration is in `roles/basics/files/dehydrated-dns.sh`.
 You can edit this to use a different challenge mechanism instead of ACME DNS-01.
+Please let me know if you do this!

 By default the TLS certificate is obtained from the Let's Encrypt test/staging CA, in order to avoid accidentally using up your